bdaralan/BDUIKnit/README.md

 # BDUIKnit

-BDUIKnit is a collection of SwiftUI custom reusable UI components and extensions.
+BDUIKnit is a collection of SwiftUI custom reusable UI components and extensions packed in Swift Package Manager.

 ## Project Goals